Topological consistency via kernel estimation: Computing the homology estimator

-Let $S$ be a set, and $\Sigma\subset 2^S$ be a collection of finite subsets of $S$.
-We say that $\Sigma$ is an \emph{abstract simplicial complex} if for every $A\in \Sigma$ and $B\subset A$ we also have $B\in \Sigma$.
+Let $S$ be a set, and $\Sigma\subset2^S$ be a collection of finite subsets of $S$.
+We say that $\Sigma$ is an \emph{abstract simplicial complex} if for every $A\in\Sigma$ and $B\subset A$ we also have $B\in\Sigma$.
 In this section we introduce two special types of abstract simplicial complex that can be useful for computing the estimators presented in this paper.

-Let $\cX=\set{x_1,\ldots,x_n}$ be a set of points in $\R^d$, and suppose that we wish to compute the homology of the union of balls $U(\cX,r)$ (see \eqref{eq:union_balls}) for some $r>0$.
-The \cech complex is an abstract simplicial complex that allows us to convert the homology computation problem into linear algebra.
-The Vietoris-Rips (or just Rips) complex can be thought of as an approximation to the \cech complex.
-This approximation offers computational advantages over the \cech complex but suffers from not sharing the same direct relation to the homology of $U(\cX,r)$ as the \cech complex.
-We first provide the definitions for these complexes. \begin{defn}[\cech complex] Let $\cX = \set{x_1,x_2,\ldots,x_n}$ be a collection of points in $\R^d$, and let $r>0$.
-The \cech complex $C(\cX, r)$ is constructed as follows: \begin{enumerate} \item The $0$-simplices (vertices) are the points in $\cX$. \item A $k$-simplex $[x_{i_0},\ldots,x_{i_k}]$ is in $C(\cX,r)$ if $\bigcap_{j=0}^{k} {B_{r}(x_{i_j})} \ne \emptyset$. \end{enumerate} \end{defn}
+Let $\cX= \{x_1,\ldots,x_n \}$ be a set of points in $\R ^d$, and suppose that we wish to compute the homology of the union of balls $U(\cX,r)$ (see \eqref{eq:union_balls}) for some $r>0$.
+The \v{C}ech complex is an abstract simplicial complex that allows us to convert the homology computation problem into linear algebra.
+The Vietoris--Rips (or just Rips) complex can be thought of as an approximation to the \v{C}ech complex.
+This approximation offers computational advantages over the \v{C}ech complex but suffers from not sharing the same direct relation to the homology of $U(\cX,r)$ as the \v{C}ech complex.
+We first provide the definitions for these complexes.